 - Easily download songs to your watch, including playlists from Spotify, Amazon music or Deezer (may...

 - Supports some of the most popular streaming platforms

 - Garmin Pay is a welcome addition

-For those of you who are looking specifically for a smartwatch that’s made for music and don’t care a lot about other, health-related features, we can hardly think of anything better than the Garmin Forerunner 645.
+For those of you who are looking specifically for a smartwatch that’s made for music and also cares a lot about fitness and health-related features, we can’t think of anything better than the Garmin Forerunner 255 Music edition.

 Music streaming: Local, Amazon Music, Deezer, Spotify, iTunes sync with Garmin Express, and iHeartRadio (Subscription may be required)

-Features: GPS, fitness tracking, menstrual cycle tracking, Garmin Pay, and 5 ATM water resistance
+Features: GPS, fitness tracking, heart rate and blood oxygen saturation, menstrual cycle tracking, Garmin Pay, and 5 ATM water resistance